 The woman accused of one of the largest instances of corporate hacking in recent memory was indicted on charges of wire fraud and computer data theft on Wednesday (Aug.
 29), according to a report by Reuters.

-A federal grand jury indicted 33-year-old software engineer Paige Thompson, a former employee of Capital One, for the crime.
+A federal grand jury indicted 33-year-old software engineer Paige Thompson, a former Amazon employee, for the crime.
 More than 100 million people were affected by the breach.

 Capital One stored its data with Amazon’s cloud division, called Amazon Web Services, and Thompson accessed the data from there.
 Thompson’s indictment cites more than 30 victims, which includes Capital One.
 The indictment didn’t name the other companies.